Octant is scaling drug discovery to navigate the complexity of human disease

 Before joining Octant, Michelle advised the asset management industry as an attorney at a large global law firm and worked in sales, training and marketing at Johnson & Johnson.
 She was shortlisted by Chambers in 2019 as a “Future Leader” for her commitment to promoting diversity and inclusion in the legal profession.

 In addition to her law degree from Northwestern, Michelle received her MBA from Drexel University and a B.S. in health studies from Georgetown University.
-She serves on the regional alumni club boards for Georgetown University and Northwestern Pritzker School of Law.
+She volunteers for the regional alumni chapters of Georgetown University and Northwestern Pritzker School of Law.

 Michelle enjoys food and sailing in the San Francisco Bay and further afield.

 Naomi is a quantitative cell biologist by training.
-At Octant she's had her fingers in a few different areas including recruiting, establishing the SBA program, building Octant HQ, demonstrating Octant's multiplexed platform technology, building cell engineering, and more.
+At Octant she's worn a few different hats including recruiting, establishing the OA program, building Octant HQ, demonstrating Octant's multiplexed platform technology, building cell engineering, and more.

 Naomi received her PhD from the University of California, San Diego under Roy Wollman quantifying how cells communicate with one another to determine their position in relation to a wound.
 She's passionate about bringing science to the public through effective scientific communication and meaningful technological advances.